A homotopy classification of $\mathrm{Spin}(7)$-structures with applications to exceptional Riemannian holonomy: Reductions of the structure group of a vector bundle

 Let us consider a pair of compact Lie groups $H$ and $G$ related by a smooth homomorphism $\iota : H \rightarrow G$ with kernel $\kr \iota$.
 The induced map $\bg{\iota} : \bg{H} \rightarrow \bg{G}$ between classifying spaces defines a Hurewicz fibration

-The homotopy fibre $F = \mathrm{Hofib}(\bg{\iota})$ is homotopy equivalent to the quotient space $G/H$ if $\kr \iota$ is trivial, and is given by the classifying space $\bg{\kr \iota}$ otherwise.
+The homotopy fibre $F = \mathrm{Hofib}(\bg{\iota})$ is homotopy equivalent to the quotient space $G/H$ if $\kr \iota$ is trivial, and is given by the classifying space $\bg{\kr \iota}$ when $\iota$ is surjective.
 Milnor's construction ~\cite[Section 3]{mil.CUB2.56} together with our compactness assumption ensures that $\bg{H}$ and $\bg{G}$ are countable CW complexes.
 The same is true for the corresponding universal spaces $\mathrm{E}H$ and $\mathrm{E}G$.
 From now on, $X$ will denote a finite CW complex. \begin{definition} Let $S : X \rightarrow \bg{G}$ be the classifying map of a vector bundle $S_{X}$ over $X$ with structure group $G$.
-A geometric $H$-reduction for $S_{X}$ is a lifting $S^{+} : X \rightarrow \bg{H}$ of the classifying map $S$ along the projection $\bg{\iota}$.
+A geometric $H$-reduction for $S_{X}$ is a homotopy lifting $\hat{S} : X \rightarrow \bg{H}$ of the classifying map $S$ along the projection $\bg{\iota}$.
 An $H$-structure for $S_{X}$ is the homotopy class represented by a continuous path of geometric $H$-reductions for $S_{X}$.
-We write $SX$ to denote the total space of the bundle $S_{X}$. \end{definition} \begin{remark} Denote by $S^{\ast} \bg{H} \rightarrow X$ the pullback of \cref{Eq.hurfib} along $S : X \rightarrow \bg{G}$.
+We write $SX$ to denote the total space of the bundle $S_{X}$. \end{definition} \begin{remark} A homotopy lifting of $S$ along a projection $\bg{\iota}$ is a map $\hat{S}$ such that the composition $\bg{\iota} \circ \hat{S}$ is homotopic to $S$.
+From now on we will use the term lifting in place of homotopy lifting. \end{remark} \begin{remark} Denote by $S^{\ast} \bg{H} \rightarrow X$ the pullback of \cref{Eq.hurfib} along $S : X \rightarrow \bg{G}$.
 Note that a lifting for $S$ and a section of $S^{\ast} \bg{H} \rightarrow X$ define each other.
 For this reason, we identify the set of all geometric $H$-reductions of $S_{X}$ with the set of sections $\Gamma(S^{\ast} \bg{H})$ of the fibration $S^{\ast} \bg{H} \rightarrow X$.
 Moreover, two liftings for $S$ are homotopic if and only if the corresponding sections of $S^{\ast} \bg{H}$ are homotopic.
 In general, two sections of a given fibration are homotopic if and only if they are vertically homotopic~\cite[Lemma 1.1]{jamtho.NCCS.66}; that is, they are homotopic through a path of sections.
 Therefore, if we denote by $H(S_{X})$ the set of all $H$-reductions of $S_{X}$, then there is a natural bijection